Dispatcher & dispatching rules

 JSON BODY dispatcher

 The JSON_BODY dispatching strategy allows specifying a dispatching rule that will analyse the request payload in order to find a matching response.
-In order to specify such an expression you can use the help vertical right section of the page that will provide examples and copy/paste shortcuts.
+In order to specify such an expression, you can use the help vertical right section of the page, which will provide examples and copy/paste shortcuts.

 The dispatching rules of JSON_BODY dispatcher are always expressed using a JSON payload with 3 properties: